dakingffo/Coflux/docs/README.en.md

 Coflux features a **Structured Concurrency** `task/fork` model and a "**Task-as-Context**" design philosophy.
 It aims to statically describe a safe and predictable concurrent system at **compile time**.

-"Structured Concurrency" and "Task-as-Context" together articulate the core philosophy of "**Static Ditches**": ensuring that all asynchronous work, once started, executes predictably along a pre-established path.
+"Structured Concurrency" and "Task-as-Context" together articulate the core philosophy of "**Static Channels**": ensuring that all asynchronous work, once started, executes predictably along a pre-established path.

 ## Core Features